Completing the enumeration of inversion sequences avoiding triples of relations: Introduction

 There are two broad strategies we employ here to count pattern-avoiding inversion sequences.
 These are: \begin{itemize} \item ``Growing on the right'': Here one constructs a generating tree by tracking a set of statistics about a pattern-avoiding inversion sequence $a = (a_1,\dots,a_n)$ in order to determine which potential values can be appended to $a$ to give a valid longer inversion sequence. \item ``Growing on the left'': Again a tree is constructed by tracking a set of statistics, but this time the operation on $a$ involves increasing all non-zero entries of $a$ by 1, increasing some zero entries by 1 (exactly which depends on the patterns to be avoided), and then prepending a 0. \end{itemize} The name ``growing on the left'' was introduced by Testart \cite{testart_generating_2025}, although we believe the construction was first used in \cite{corteel_patterns_2016}.

 A \textit{generating tree} for a combinatorial class $\cl{C}$ consists of a set of ``labels'' and ``successions'' such that each object of $\cl{C}$ of size $n \in \mathbb{Z}_{\ge0}$ has one corresponding label at depth $n$ of the tree, and the successions describe how to obtain objects of size $n+1$ from the objects of size $n$.
-This technique eschews the need to track entire inversion sequences, and instead allows tracking of two or three key statistics which determine how an inversion sequence may progress to other pattern-avoiding inversion sequences.
+This technique eschews the need to track entire inversion sequences, and instead allows tracking of multiple statistics which determine how an inversion sequence may progress to other pattern-avoiding inversion sequences.

 The efficiency of a generating tree depends on the number of distinct labels at each depth, where fewer labels requires less computation.

 The structure of this paper is as follows.
 In \cref{sec:right} we consider those classes from \cref{table:main} which are most naturally constructed by growing on the right.
 In \cref{sec:left} we study the classes for which growing on the left is simpler.
 In \cref{sec:asymptotics} we summarise the asymptotic behaviour of $I_n(S)$ for each $S$ considered in \cref{sec:right,sec:left}.
 Finally in \cref{sec:conclusion} we consider some open questions and possible avenues for future work.